-As your child settles into the school year, as a parent you hope not only that they'll do well in class, but also that they'll get along well with others and fit in.
+As a parent you hope not only that your child will do well in class, but also that they'll get along well with others and fit in.
 But imagine if you were the parent of a child with a disability that may not be immediately recognizable.
 You'd want people to understand and be kind.

 Children with autism often attend mainstream schools, but it might be difficult to identify them by sight.
 You might notice they communicate differently or act differently and wonder how to interact with them and include them.

 "Just because children with autism communicate differently doesn't mean they should be ignored," says speech-language pathologist Erin McQuivey, MS, CCC-SLP, who works with children with autism as a manager at Primary Children's Outpatient Rehabilitation at Intermountain Riverton Hospital in Riverton, Utah.

 "Children with autism can communicate in a lot of different ways.
 They may use words, facial expressions, gestures, emotions, and even assistive technology," she adds.
 "We should honor all these methods as meaningful communication.
 It's their way to build relationships, ake requests, and comment.
 We should recognize the communication methods they're comfortable with."

 What are autism spectrum disorders?

 Autism spectrum disorders are developmental disorders that affect how children interact and communicate with others.
 They're called a spectrum because of the wide range of types and symptoms of autism, which also includes Asperger's syndrome.
 One out of every 59 children in the U.S. has an autism spectrum disorder and the numbers are increasing, according to a 2014 study by the Centers for Disease Control, and it's more common in boys.
 Autism has no cure, but early intervention and therapy can make a big difference.
 Since no two autistic people are the same, and autism affects their lives differently, people should make an effort to not make assumptions about someones needs or abilities.

 Common signs of autism spectrum disorder: